-2.83 Polychrests/ Polychrest Medicines

-A ddrug that is sufficiently proven and used in homoeopathic clinical practice and can be used for the treatment of a number of diseases because of their wide therapeutic action.
+2.83 Polychrests/ Polychrest Medicines — Drugs that are sufficiently proven and used in homoeopathic clinical practice and can be used for the treatment of a number of diseases because of their wide therapeutic action.

-2.84 Posology

-The science of doses which includes the particular preparation of medicine used, its quantity and form of preparation, and its route of administration.
+2.84 Posology — The science of doses, which includes the particular preparation of medicine used, its quantity and form of preparation, and its route of administration.

-2.85 Potency/ Succussed Dilutions/ Potencies/ Ultra High Dilutions Theon a prefixed scale.
+2.85 Potency/ Succussed Dilutions/ Potencies — The potency of homoeopathic medicine represents the number of times it has undergone the potentization on a prefixed scale.

-2.86 Potentization/ Potentisation — Potentization is a homoeopathic pharmaceutical process of serial reduction or dilution of the crude drug substance in a pre-fixed ratio along with mechanical processing (either grinding- called trituration or shaking the vial with downward strokes called succussion) to develop homoeopathic preparationcalled potency.
-The process was introduced in the organon of medicine in the 5th edition (1833).
+2.86 Potentization/ Potentisation — Potentization is a homoeopathic pharmaceutical process of serial reduction or dilution of the crude drug substance in a pre-fixed ratio along on decimal, centesimal, or millesimal scale with mechanical processing (either grinding- called trituration or succussion) to develop homoeopathic preparations of different strengths called potencies.
+The process was introduced in the organon of medicine in the 5th and 6th edition.

-2.87 Potentization in Centesimal Scale

-Potentization, where each stage of dilution is at a scale of 1 in 100 (1:99).
+2.87 Potentization in Centesimal Scale — Potentization, where each stage of dilution is at a scale of 1 in 100 (1:99).
 It is based on the principle that the first potency contains one-hundredth part of the original drug, and each succeeding potency contains one-hundredth part of the potency preceding it.
 It is denoted by C, CH, or CK depending on the method of preparation after dilution number or simply by dilution number.
 C or CH implies Hahnemannian potentization, and CK implies Korsakovian potentization.

-2.88 Potentization in Decimal Scale

-Potentization, where each stage of dilution is at a scale of 1 in 10 (1:9).
+2.88 Potentization in Decimal Scale — Potentization, where each stage of dilution is at a scale of 1 in 10 (1:9).
 It is based on the principle that the first potency contains one-tenth part of the original drug, and each succeeding potency contains one-tenth part of the potency preceding it.
 It is denoted by D or X after the dilution number.

-2.89 Potentization in Fifty Millesimal Scale/ 50 Millesimal Dynamizations

-Potentization, where each stage of dilution is 1 in 50,000.
+2.89 Potentization in Fifty Millesimal Scale/ 50 Millesimal Dynamizations — Potentization, where each stage of dilution is 1 in 50,000.
 It is based on the principle that the first potency contains one-fifty-thousandth part of the original drug, and each succeeding potency contains one-fifty-thousandth part of the potency preceding it.
 It is denoted by 0/1, 0/2, and so on to denote the extent of dilution of medicines.
 Such prepared potencies are also called LM Potencies/ Q Potencies/ Quinquagen Millesimal potencies.

-2.90 Pragmatic Trials

-Pragmatic trials are clinical research studies conducted in real-life routine practice conditions designed to evaluate the effectiveness of interventions under flexible, practical conditions.
+2.90 Pragmatic Trials — Pragmatic trials are clinical research studies conducted in real-life routine practice conditions designed to evaluate the effectiveness of interventions in flexible, practical conditions.

-2.91 Remedies that follow well

-Medicines that are helpful on follow-up prescriptions from the previous one.
+2.91 Remedies that follow well — Medicines that are helpful on follow-up prescriptions from the previous one.

-2.92 Repertorization

-The technique ofusing a medicine index (called repertory) to shortlist a group of homoeopathic medicines whose symptomatology given in the Materia Medica corresponds most closely to the clinical picture of the patient and from amongst which the similimum may be chosen.
+2.92 Repertorization — The technique of shortlisting a group of homoeopathic medicines using a repertory whose symptomatology given in the Materia Medica corresponds most closely to the clinical picture of the patient and from amongst which the similimum may be selected.

-2.93 Repertory

-Systematic cross-reference index of symptoms and disorders (called rubrics) to which a list of the medicineswhich are known to have produced that symptom or disorder in homoeopathic pathogenetic trials, or to have remedied it in clinical practice, is attached, usually along with their gradations.
-It is a reference work extracted from the materia medica, where the various symptoms are listed with detailed staggered information on site, time, concomitant, circumstances, and conditions.
+2.93 Repertory — Systematic cross-reference index of symptoms and disorders (called rubrics) with a list of the medicines (usually graded) which are known to have produced the symptom or disorder in homoeopathic pathogenetic trials, or have remedied it in clinical practice.
+This reference work is extracted from the materia medica, where various symptoms are listed with detailed, staggered information on site, time, concomitant, circumstances, and conditions.

-2.94 Saccharum Lactis/ Sugar of Milk/ LactoseP

-Prepared from milk and frequently used as a solid vehicle in homoeopathic pharmacies for the preparation of tablets and globules.
+2.94 Saccharum Lactis/ Sugar of Milk/Lactose — It is a disaccharide sugar synthesized by galactose and glucose subunits.
+It is prepared from milk and frequently used as a solid vehicle in homoeopathic pharmacies for the preparation of tablets and globules.
 It is also used as a vehicle for trituration.
-It is a disaccharide sugar synthesized by galactose and glucose subunits.
 IUPAC: 4-O-β-D-Galactopyranosyl-D-glucose.